 The UC Berkeley community is saddened by the recent death of James Bosson, a specialist in Mongolian Studies.
 Bosson taught Manchu, Tibetan, and Mongolian in the Department of Oriental Languages (now the Department of East Asian Languages and Cultures) from 1963 to 1996.
 Among his contributions was the first Mongolian translation of the Tibetan Biography of Milarepa, Mila yin namtar (1756).
 In 2014 Bosson was awarded Mongolia's Order of the Polar Star Medal by the Mongolian government for his contributions to Mongolian studies.
 A memorial service is planned for April, 2017.

-Our WEBCASTS page includes recent conferences and lectures on Mongolia, including our fall conference on the Mongol Empire.
+Our WEBCASTS page includes recent conferences and lectures on Mongolia, including our spring conference on Mongolian music.

 Visit the UC Berkeley Mongolia Initiative Facebook page for event updates.